 4.3 Post-Estimation Test

 The paper also provides post-estimation test results for checking problems on multicollinearity and heteroskedasticity.
-From Table 6A it has been understood that Model 1 has a total VIF of 1.87 and a Probability value of 0.6820 for the Breusch-Pagan Test.
+From Table 6Ait has been understood that Model 1 has a total VIF of 1.87 and a Probability value of 0.6820 for the Breusch-Pagan Test.
 Table 6B, shows that for Model 2, the VIF mean was also 1.87 and a p-value of 0.1238 for the Breusch-Pagan Test.
 Based on the results of the VIF and Breusch-Pagan Test, problems regarding multicollinearity and heteroskedasticity could be ruled out.

 5. Results

 The results of the analysis show that Agro ER has grown in China between 1994 and 2023.
 During that period, the Total EXP in the region also grew substantially.
-The same can be observed in Figure 1.
+The same can be observed inFigure 1.
 There is a downward impact on the ER levels for RMB/USD during the period of the study.
 The ER Levels fell from 8.6397 to 7.0809 between 1994 and 2023.
 The ERV shows a substantial level of fluctuation during the timeline of the research.
 There have been significant volatility trends during 2007-08, 2016 and 2020-21.
 Furthermore, the INF Rate shows a falling trend from 1994 to 2023.
 A similar trend is also observed for the interest rate.
 In 1994 the interest rate was recorded at -7.9897 per cent.
 However, in 2023, the same was recorded at 4.9613 percent.
 Finally, FDI Inflow has shown a falling trend during the timeline, as FDI inflows reduced from 5.98 percent of GDP to 0.24 percent of GDP.

 The multivariate analysis in Table 4 shows that ERV has a negative impact on the Total EXP from China.
 As the volatility in ER for RMB/USD increased by 1 percent, the Log_Total EXP reduced by 1.56 percent.
 This relation is significant as the statistical power of the coefficient has a probability value of 0.0220.
 INT Rate also has a negative impact on the Log_Total EXP.
 When the interest rates rise by 1 unit, the value of the total outflow of exports from China decreases by 0.0154 percent.
 The interaction term between FDI and ERV has a positive impact on Log_Total EXP through 0.1711 percent.
 However, this relation is not statistically significant.